ghislaindentremont/BHGPR-AnalysisOfLimbTrajectories/README.md

 3. It formats and generates the data object for the FANOVAN analysis (see ‘fda_analysis.m’), and displays the corresponding results.
 4. It formats and generates the data object required for the BHGPR analysis (see ‘cluster_analysis.R’), and displays the corresponding results.
 5. It generates all the graphs presented in the manuscript.

+This particular script was most recently run succesfully using the following:
+- R version 4.0.2 (2020-06-22)
+- rstan_2.21.2
+- Rstudio Version 1.3.959
+- macOS Big Sur 11.4

 ’touch_screen_data.csv’: The participant touch screen data from the experiment.